 Which makes sense, right?
 That’s like hand-copying War and Peace to learn novel writing.

-The way to build and improve copywriting skills is to learn the basic principles, the advance principles, the way you need to organize messages, how to incorporate the brand voice and the other central tenets.
+The way to build and improve copywriting skills is to learn the basic principles, the advanced principles, the most effective way to organize messages, how to incorporate the brand voice, and the other central tenets of copywriting.

 Now, there absolutely is validity in learning from the copy that’s out there in the world, but it has nothing to do with copying it.
 Instead, as you learn the principles of copywriting, it’s very useful to take time to notice, read, and analyze the ads you’re seeing.